 How does claiming compensation differ from making a complaint?

 Some victims of negligence raise a complaint, others request compensation, and some do both.
-You do not need to have been injured to make a complaint about negligent care, and it doesn’t need to be done through a solicitor.
-You can ask for answers, and you can challenge the outcome of a complaint if you are not satisfied with the response.
-A compensation claim puts a value on your pain and suffering and makes sure you are not penalised financially either now or in the future.
+You do not need to have been injured to make a complaint about negligent care.
+What’s more, it doesn’t need to be done through a solicitor.
+You can ask for answers, and challenge the outcome of a complaint if you aren’t happy with the response.
+A compensation claim puts a value on your pain and suffering.
+Additionally, it makes sure you don’t suffer penalties financially either now or in the future.

-If you want answers, the satisfaction of an apology and the ability to help prevent future occurrences of negligence like yours, then a complaint could be the right choice.
-However, if you want formal acknowledgement of your mistreatment and the resources to make the best recovery, talk to us about claiming compensation.
+However, you may instead want formal acknowledgement of your mistreatment and the resources to make the best recovery.
+Therefore, talk to us about claiming compensation.

 How long will my claim take?

 The majority of claims our medical negligence solicitors in Ripon handle settle between 12 and 18 months after they begin.
-They can take longer if the other party won’t accept responsibility and your claim goes to court, or if your injury leaves you with long-term medical needs that will take time to be identified.
-In the latter instance, as long as the other party acknowledges liability then we can ask for part of your compensation to be paid now so that you can get access to the support and treatment you need.
+They can take longer if the other party won’t accept responsibility and your claim goes to court.
+Also, if your injury leaves you with long-term medical needs you don;t yet know about.
+In the latter instance, as long as the other party acknowledges liability, we have options.
+For instance, we can ask for part of your compensation now.
+That way, you can access the support and treatment you need.

 How much compensation will I receive?

-Every medical negligence claim is calculated individually, looking at the claimant’s particular circumstances to put a value on the way their injury has affected them.
-Compensation is paid in recognition of the physical pain and suffering, and also to cover the cost of any expenses you have incurred due to your injuries like lost wages or reasonable private medical treatment.
+We calculate every medical negligence claim individually, looking at the claimant’s particular circumstances to put a value on it.
+Compensation recognises the physical pain and suffering, in short.
+It also covers any expenses you incur, such as lost wages or private medical treatment.